GEO2300 – Physical Processes in the Geosciences

 Recommended previous knowledge

-5 compulsory exercises must be approved in order to sit the final written examination.
-Submission of two project reports which counts toward the final grade.
+4 home examinations must be passed in order to sit the final written examination and counts towards the final grade.

-- An written midterm examination (1 hour) counts for 20%.
+- A written midterm examination (1 hour) counts for 20% towards the final grade.

 Examination support material